alex-bellon/wikipedia/README.md

 - [Hannah Ocuish](https://en.wikipedia.org/wiki/Hannah_Ocuish) - a 12-year old Pequot Native American girl with an intellectual disability who was hanged on December 20, 1786, in New London, Connecticut.
 She is believed to be the youngest person executed in the United States.
 - [Ivan Renko](https://en.wikipedia.org/wiki/Ivan_Renko) - Ivan Renko was a fictitious Yugoslav basketball player created by Bobby Knight when he was the head coach for the Indiana University Hoosiers.
 - [Joseph Darby](https://en.wikipedia.org/wiki/Joseph_Darby_%28jumper%29) - a renowned jumper from the Black Country village of Netherton.
 He specialised in spring jumping (jumping starting from a stationary position) often using weights in his hands to help propel him.
+- [Larrikin](https://en.wikipedia.org/wiki/Larrikin) - an Australian English term meaning "a mischievous young person, an uncultivated, rowdy but good hearted person", or "a person who acts with apparent disregard for social or political conventions".
 - [Mary Kenneth Keller](https://en.wikipedia.org/wiki/Mary_Kenneth_Keller) - an American Roman Catholic religious sister, educator and pioneer in computer science.
 She and Irving C. Tang were the first two people to earn a doctorate in computer science in the United States.
 - [Nicolas Bourbaki](https://en.wikipedia.org/wiki/Nicolas_Bourbaki) is the collective pseudonym of a group of mathematicians, predominantly French alumni of the École normale supérieure (ENS).
 The series is known collectively as the Éléments de mathématique (Elements of Mathematics), the group's central work.
 Topics treated in the series include set theory, abstract algebra, topology, analysis, Lie groups and Lie algebras.
 - [Onfim](https://en.wikipedia.org/wiki/Onfim) - a boy who lived in Novgorod (present-day Russia) in the 13th century, some time around 1220 or 1260.
 He left his notes and homework exercises scratched in soft birch bark which was preserved in the clay soil of Novgorod.
 Onfim, who was most likely six or seven at the time, wrote in the Old Novgorodian dialect of Old East Slavic.
 Besides letters and syllables, he drew "battle scenes and drawings of himself and his teacher".